PracticeIQ/javascript/README.md

 ## Type Casting & Coercion

-  - Perform type coercion at the beginning of the statement.
+  - Use template strings instead of concatenation when casting strings.
   - Strings:

     ```javascript